BellevueCollege/ce-custom-functionality/README.md

 ###CampusCE settings
 - **CampusCE data URL** - The URL used to retrieve CampusCE data
 - **CampusCE user key** - The special user key that is required to use the data URL
+- **CustomPress Post Type** - The Post type created in Custompress plugin.
+- **CustomPress Taxonomy** - The Taxonomy created in Custompress plugin.

 ##Functions